waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Protocol Failure (T31322):** I have been using `select_battle_option` redundantly by also manually inputting the button presses. **Correction:** I will rely solely on the tool for battle menu selections to improve efficiency.
 - **Hypothesis Failure (T31370):** The pier on Route 12 is segmented.
 I was stuck on an isolated section and could not reach the southern trainers or the exit to Route 13.
 All manual and pathfinder attempts failed. **Correction:** The game state shows reachable warps.
 I must trust the game state over my own perception and explore all reachable warps before assuming I am stuck.
 - **Hypothesis Failure (Route 12 South Path):** The warp at (12, 78) on Route 12 leads to the Super Rod House, not south.
 The path south must be found elsewhere.
+- **Protocol Failure (T31644):** I failed to mark the exit warp of the Route 12 Gatehouse before transitioning to Route 12.
+I must be more disciplined and mark both sides of a warp connection immediately.
+- **Protocol Failure (T31645):** I set a navigation goal to a trainer at (15, 32) on Route 12 without checking my map markers first.
+The marker clearly indicated this NPC was non-battling and I had already interacted with them.
+This is a major failure in following my own established protocols and wasted a turn.
+I MUST check markers before every navigation or interaction action.

 ## VIII.
 Tile Mechanics Compendium
-*   **Ground:** Standard walkable tile.
-*   **Grass:** Walkable tile with wild encounters.
-*   **Impassable:** Walls, counters, rocks.
-Cannot be entered.
-*   **Water:** Requires Surf to cross.
 *   **Ledge:** One-way downward traversal.
 Treat as a wall from all other directions.
 *   **Cuttable:** Tree that can be cut with HM Cut.
 *   **Pikachu:** A unique, walkable object.
 Requires a double-press if not already facing it.
 *   **Warp:** Triggers a map change.
 Includes doors, stairs, and cave entrances.
 *   **Spinner:** Forces movement in a specific direction.
-- **Protocol Failure (T31644):** I failed to mark the exit warp of the Route 12 Gatehouse before transitioning to Route 12.
-I must be more disciplined and mark both sides of a warp connection immediately.
-- **Protocol Failure (T31645):** I set a navigation goal to a trainer at (15, 32) on Route 12 without checking my map markers first.
-The marker clearly indicated this NPC was non-battling and I had already interacted with them.
-This is a major failure in following my own established protocols and wasted a turn.
-I MUST check markers before every navigation or interaction action.

-## IX.
-Notepad Update Log
-- **T31693:** `overwrite` failed due to character loss.
-Appending new info instead.
-- **HM Mechanic Correction:** Flash MUST be taught to a Pokémon to be used in the field.
-The 'use from bag' mechanic does not work for Flash.
-- **New Trainer Intel:** Silph Co.
-11F Rocket (16, 8): Kabutops, Raticate, Muk, Golbat, Marowak, Arbok